nadupoy/nadupoy/README.md

 - 👋 Hi, I’m Grace Nadupoy Sampao
 - 👀 I’m interested in full stack web development
 - 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on front-end web development projects
+- 💞️ I’m looking to collaborate on web development projects

 <!---
 nadupoy/nadupoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.